 - Do you have any blockers or concerns?

-Tips: A few other pointers to make daily standups more productive include keeping your standup groups small so daily updates are agile, concise, and relevant to attendees – ideally at a 9 person maximum, according to the Scrum Guide.
-Also consider automating standup meetings to be more flexible for bigger teams with tools like Standuply or Geekbot.
+Tips: A few other pointers to make daily standups more productive include keeping your standup groups small so daily updates are agile, concise, and relevant to attendees – ideally at a 9-person maximum.
+Also, consider automating standup meetings to be more flexible for bigger teams with tools like Standuply or Parabol.

 One-on-one meeting check-in questions

 One-on-one meetings are a great opportunity to connect with individual team members, examine blockers more closely, realign priorities with company goals, build stronger interpersonal work relationships, and check in on employee job satisfaction.
 But unfortunately, more than 40% of one-on-ones are rescheduled every week because they often aren't prioritized highly enough by managers, and are considered ‘moveable' meetings.
 In order to effectively lead your team, you need to make time to connect and discuss both challenges and opportunities with each team member so they can feel confident and supported in their role.